-The current rabies test involves animal destruction for brain dissection, a controversial measure that turns a lot of people off reporting bites in fear of the animal being killed.
+The current rabies test involves animal euthanasia and post mortem decapitation for brain dissection, a controversial measure that turns a lot of people off reporting bites in fear of the animal being killed.
 We understand that there is currently no live test for rabies.
 We also understand the decision to test or not are made on a case by case basis.

 Under The Ontario Health Protection and Promotion Act (Regulation 557) Communicable Diseases-General, please repeal (3) (6), to prevent the seizure and destruction of animals for rabies testing.
 Please do not test for rabies unless the animal dies naturally or is humanely euthanized because they are sick.
 The rabies post exposure vaccine is useful and safe enough.

 Though wildlife are the most common victim of rabies testing, thankfully, wildlife destruction is not specifically mandated under either the Health Promotion and Protection Act, nor the Fish and Wildlife Conservation Act.

 We would like amendments to the Wildlife Disease Control and Surveillance Zone 47,1, to reflect current humane views and policies.
 Anti rabies culling is not mandated under Ontario law, but it had been used in the past.
 Anti rabies culls, which involved an attempt to trap and kill every single skunk, raccoon, and fox within a 5 kilometre radius of any rabies case, are cruel, expensive, and ineffective.
 Anti rabies culling was tried and failed in the Hamilton Niagara area in 2005, destroying at least 10,000 raccoons.
 That cull killed far more animals than rabies ever could have.